awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeAwsApi.md

 # `aws:executeAwsApi` – Call and run AWS API operations<a name="automation-action-executeAwsApi"></a>

 Calls and runs AWS API operations\.
-Most API operations are supported, although not all API actions have been tested\.
+Most API operations are supported, although not all API operations have been tested\.
 For example, the following API operations are supported: [CreateImage](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateImage.html), [Delete bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketDELETE.html), [RebootDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html), and [CreateGroups](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateGroup.html)\.
-Streaming API operations, such as the [Get Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGET.html) action, aren't supported\.
-For more information and examples of how to use this action, see [Invoking other AWS services from a Systems Manager Automation runbook](automation-aws-apis-calling.md)\.
+Streaming API operations, such as the [Get Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGET.html) operation, aren't supported\.
+For more information and examples of how to use this operation, see [Invoking other AWS services from a Systems Manager Automation runbook](automation-aws-apis-calling.md)\.

 **Inputs**
 Inputs are defined by the API operation that you choose\.